On limits of betweenness relations: Amalgamation arguments and the existence of the generic

 \begin{proof} This is done just as in \cite{Bhattacharjee}.
 Let $A_1$ and $A_2$ be two finite trees of $B$-sets, with roots $r_1$ and $r_2$ and $B$-sets there of sizes $m$ and $n$ respectively.
 By increasing $A_1$ and $A_2$ if necessary we may assume that $m, n \ge 3$.
 Choose $c \in C$ which is less than the colours of $r_1$ and $r_2$.
 We form an extension $E$ which has root $r$ coloured $c$, and above this, disjoint copies of $A_1$ and $A_2$.
 At $r$, $E$ has a $B$-set which has two ramification points $e_1$ and $e_2$ which are joined by an edge, and the other vertices are $\{x_i: 1 \le i \le m-1\} \cup \{y_j: 1 \le j \le n-1\}$, all leaves, with $x_i$ joined to $e_1$ and $y_j$ joined to $e_2$.
 The two nodes of $T^E$ above $r$ are $r_1$ and $r_2$, and $f_r(r_1) = e_1$, $f_r(r_2) = e_2$, $g_{r r_1}$ maps $\{x_i: 1 \le i \le m-1\} \cup \{e_2\}$ bijectively to the points of $B(r_1)$ and $g_{r r_2}$ maps $\{y_j: 1 \le i \le n-1\} \cup \{e_1\}$ bijectively to the points of $B(r_2)$. \end{proof}

 We now wish to deduce the existence of a Fra\"iss\'e limit of the family $\mathcal C$ of finite trees of $B$-sets over the ambient tree $T_C$ derived from the chain $C$ under the relation of strong embedding.
 The method given in \cite{Bhattacharjee} was to quote a version of Fra\"iss\'e's Theorem as presented in \cite{Evans}.
 To appeal to this directly, the class has to be over a first order language.
 Since we are avoiding use of $L$-structures, we have elected to reprove the relevant limit result directly, for which we can go through the same steps as in \cite{Evans} adapted for the present context.
+Such steps are part of the common core of methods given in considerably more general categorical versions of Fra\"iss\'e's Theorem in e.g. \cite{Droste2}, \cite{Droste3}, \cite{Kubis}, \cite{Caramello}, or \cite{Kubis2}, allowing the construction of chain $A_i$, such that the union $A$ of this chain satisfies the numbered properties below.
+We further verify that the union of this sequence is itself a countable tree of $B$-sets.

 \begin{theorem} Let $T_C$ be the countable coloured tree with no least element obtained from a countable chain $C$ with no least as given above, in which all nodes ramify infinitely, and let $\mathcal C$ be the family of finite trees of $B$-sets over $T_C$, with embeddings being strong embeddings.
 Then there is a unique countable tree of $B$-sets $A$ such that